BME-MIT-IET/iet-hf2021-regression/IVT-assignment.md

 Static Analysis:

 Manual Code Review:

+As we are doing manual code review on Search and Sort libraries, we have wrote down our review on document which can be found in doc/manualReview.md and suggested changes are commited.

 Manual Testing:

 it consists of 2 parts which are Performance Testing that measures the performance(time complexity) of several functions in the search library & Functional Testing that combines 2 libraries (search+sort) and tests if their usage seperately and together is efficient and doesnt cause any execution problem

 Unit Testing: